 What's the difference in the cleats?

-The mountain bike shoes with SPD pedals actually work fine on any bike with SPD pedals, or plain old platform pedals.
+The mountain bike shoes with SPD cleats can also be used with standard platform pedals.

 Road bike riders are usually very concerned with weight and, since they are often riding greater distances, they tend to opt for road bike shoes and road bike (Look standard) pedals.